 - Damage identification using multispectral satellite imagery

-I am a member of the Weather Information Systems Evolution (WISE) team as a scientific applications and research-to-operation transition leader tasked with researching, developing, and evaluating meteorological algorithms and forecast decision-assistance software for use by government entities like the National Weather Service (NWS), Bureau of Land Management (BLM), and United States Air Force (USAF).
-Currently, my development efforts are focused on Hazard Services, a next-generation alert dissemination system that will streamline the meteorological advisory/watch/warning process for NWS offices across the country.
+I am a member of the Weather Information Systems Evolution (WISE) team where I serve as the Hazard Services Program Manager.
+Hazard Services is a next-generation hazard alert generation system that will streamline the meteorological advisory/watch/warning process for NWS offices across the country.
+In addition to this role, I am a scientific applications and research-to-operation transition leader tasked with researching, developing, and evaluating meteorological algorithms and forecast decision-assistance software for use by government entities like the National Weather Service (NWS), Bureau of Land Management (BLM), and the Taiwan Central Weather Bureau (CWB).